ZenIDTeam/ZenID-ios/README.md

 }
 ```

-### 3. Holograms
-You can use  `DocumentVerifier` to detect 2D holograms on cards.
-To do that, you can use this object the same way like to detect documents and call method `beginHologramVerification` and endHologramVerification.
-You can record video for selfie and faceliveness, however, there is no need to call any methods on their verifiers.

-Detection logic in `captureOutput(_: ,didOutput: ,from:)` is almost the same but in case of holograms you can easily add reconrding video with `VideoWriter` class.
-This video can be uploaded to the backend after successful detection of hologram.

-### 4. Selfie verifier
-You can use  `SelfieVerifier` to verify selfie (human face picture) from short video.
-Human faces are to be identified in video frames.
-Interface is very similar to  `DocumentVerifier`, first you initialize `SelfieVerifier` and then call the `verify(buffer: )` or `verifyImage(imageBuffer: )` method in `func captureOutput(_: ,didOutput: ,from:)` .

 #### Models
 You have to load models that you would like to support.
 URL is the path to a specific file.
 You have to pass url that is a specific single file, not a folder.